Capevace/llm-magic/README.md

 # `@mateffy/llm-magic`

 > [!NOTE]
 > This project is still in development and not yet publicly released.
+API will change!

 A PHP SDK to do magical things with LLMs using just a few lines of code.
 Also enables developer-friendly extraction of structured and validated JSON data from files such as PDFs, Word documents, and images.